Ruthie-77/TMP-Mart-Sales-Performance-Analysis/README.md

 ## Business Questions
 As TMP Mart grows, leadership wants to know: "Where exactly is our growth coming from—and what’s holding us back?"
 To answer this, we explored the following guiding questions;

-**Sales Performance:** How well are we performing across markets, countries and periods?
+**Sales Performance:** How well are we performing across markets, countries, and periods?

-**Product Trends:** What products and brands are driving our sales and which require more attention in terms of promotion?
+**Product Trends:** What products and brands are driving our sales, and which require more attention in terms of promotion?

-**Customer Behavior:** Who are our customers in terms of age and gender demographics and what are their product preferences and spending patterns?
+**Customer Behavior:** Who are our customers in terms of age and gender demographics, and what are their product preferences and spending patterns?

-**Store Analysis:** How are our stores in different locations performing and how do physical store sales compare with online sales?
+**Store Analysis:** How are our stores in different locations performing, and how do physical store sales compare with online sales?
 ## Exploratory Data Analysis
 ## Sales & Products Analysis: Insights
 TMP Mart generated a total revenue of $55.76 million, with approximately 26,000 total orders during the studied period.
 However, the AOV stood at $2,118.
 The United States led by a wide margin in store revenue ($24M), followed by online sales ($11M).
 Annual revenue peaked in 2019 ($18.3M) before a decline began, attributable to the COVID-19 pandemic.
 The monthly trend shows a notable dip in sales between March and April, followed by a gradual recovery towards December.
 In alignment with the country-based sales volume, the North American continent emerged with the highest revenue of about $34.6M, with the Australian Continent coming as the least.